holohup/trademan-1.0-alpha-public/README.md

 ### Prerequisites

 Make sure you have a working installation of **Python3.9** on your machine.
 This version is used to make it compatible with the latest Raspberry Pi OS build, for python 3.10 some _asyncio_ commands (creating a loop) work a bit differently.
-Also, for a Raspberry Pi you will need working installations of **_docker_** and **_docker-compose_**.
+Also, for a Raspberry Pi, you will need working installations of **_docker_** and **_docker-compose_**.

 ### 1. Acquiring credentials

 You will need to get the following tokens:
 - Tinkoff API **Readonly** and **Full-access** tokens.
 Instructions: https://tinkoff.github.io/investAPI/token/
-- Telegram Bot token: in your telegram app contact @**BotFather**, issue a _/newbot_ command, and follow the instructions until you get the token.
+- Telegram Bot token: in your telegram app contact @**BotFather**, issue a _/newbot_ command and follow the instructions until you get the token.
 The instruction is here: https://core.telegram.org/bots/features#creating-a-new-bot.
 - You will also need to know your chat id and telegram id.
 The former can be found upon contacting @**getmy_id** bot and telling him _/start_
 - Finally, you will need the ID of your Tinkoff Investments account.
 When you already have the tokens, you can get a list of your accounts via API and choose the right one.
 Instructions: https://tinkoff.github.io/investAPI/users/#getaccounts.